 3. Read a Book

 Why not, right?
-Reading 2,000-page chemistry textbooks isn’t fun, but I promise that reading recreationally is nothing of the sort.
+Reading two-thousand-page chemistry textbooks isn’t fun, but I promise that reading recreationally is nothing of the sort.
 Reading is a great way to calm your mind and stay focused.
 Travel to another world and step into someone else’s shoes, even if it’s just for an hour.

 Plus, the next time someone asks you for the title of the last book you read, you won’t have to sheepishly smile and give them the name of a book you read for your high school English class.